-If you do not remember your dreams at all, during the day, idly think about things you would like to dream about.
+If you do not remember your dreams, do the following during the day.
+Let your mind wander.
+Day dream about things you would like to dream about at night.
 Actually, just start daydreaming in general.
 If you can remember some images, let thoughts of them flit through your conscious mind.
 Either way, don’t dwell too much on details.

 The type of thinking you need to engage in is like daydreaming about something pleasant you will be doing soon such as taking a vacation.
 This is not actual planning.
 It’s easy to fall into that trap.
 If you find yourself thinking specifics such as, “And on Tuesday, we’ll drive over to the canyon before eating dinner at that restaurant I found on Zagat … oh, I’d better make reservations,” stop that kind of thinking.
 Relax and start again.
-The exercise is about letting your mind wander: thinking about things like how much fun it will be and picturing and feeling the kind of weather you want.
+The exercise is about letting your mind wander: thinking about things like how much fun it will be and imagining the kind of weather you want.
+Get a picture in your mind of what the weather looks like.
+Imagine feeling the weather: soft breezes, warm sun, the sound of rain on the window at night … whatever you like.

 Here’s another example.
-You wake up in the morning with the vague sense of having dreamed about a wallet, or when you pay for coffee, you realize you dreamed about one.
+You wake up in the morning with the vague sense of having dreamed about a wallet, or when you make a purchase during the day, you realize you dreamed about one.
 You’d like to know what the dream might symbolize in your waking life.
 You look up the symbolism on the internet, but the meanings offered don’t seem to fit.

-Be aware that you can encourage the unconscious in certain directions, but you cannot dictate to it.
+You can encourage your unconscious in certain directions, but you cannot dictate to it.
 You might dream about wallets the night you prime yourself to do so, or you might never dream about them again.
 When a dream leaves, you have an opportunity during the day to reflect on the reasons.
 Ask yourself how not dreaming about something can connect to your waking life.
 If you do not dream about wallets after priming yourself to do so, it could be you found the solution to that problem during the day.
 Maybe a friend or colleague said something that made you think, “That’s it.”

 Here’s an example.
 After a number of dreams about driving round and round a parking garage and not finding the exit, a therapist asked the dreamer if he felt stuck in his life.
 The dreamer said, “Yes, absolutely.”
 He never had that dream again even though he only had the realization.
 He had not yet made changes in his life, but he now had defined the problem.